Effects of Inertia, Load Damping and Dead-Bands on Frequency Histograms and Frequency Control of Power Systems: Synthetic inertia

-We performed a simulation with the addition of synthetic inertia, $D_{\mathrm{L}}=0$, $P_{\mathrm{L0}}=1\,\mega\watt$ and without either daily time-varying load or \ac{agc}.
-The results obtained are depicted in \RefFig{F:Histo4}.
-With the only exception of the presence of synthetic inertia, the simulation setup is analogous to that used to derive the histograms reported in \RefFig{F:Histo3}.
-Thus, the histograms in the two figures can be compared to easily assess the significant, beneficial effect of synthetic inertia on frequency distribution.
+The results obtained in the three cases are depicted in \RefFig{F:Histo4}.
+We replicated the {\circled{b}} histogram of \RefFig{F:Histo1} in \RefFig{F:Histo4}.
+These histograms can be compared to assess the significant, beneficial effect of synthetic inertia on the frequency distribution.

-The histogram of \RefFig{F:Histo4} shows that almost all frequency deviations occurrences concentrate in a very small interval around $60\,\hertz$.
-This happens since the reversal time of the stochastic load is $2\,\second$ while the bandwidth of the controller implementing synthetic inertia is about $1\,\kilo\hertz$.
-Thus, the controller is relatively fast and efficiently manages the stochastic load by pratically keeping frequency around $60\,\hertz$.

-The need for a relatively small capacity of the battery pack with respect to the very large kinetic energy stored in the full \textsc{ieee 14 bus} system is due to the fact that it can be largely and quickly exchanged with the grid even when frequency variation is small.
-Furthermore its action on frequency does not depend on $D_{\mathrm{L}}$.
-This shows that the use of synthetic inertia may be extremely convenient and viable to control frequency fluctuations due to stochastic loads \cite{8626538}.
+The histogram of \RefFig{F:Histo4} shows that when synthetic inertia is active almost all frequency deviations occurrences concentrate in a very small interval around $60\,\hertz$.
+It happens since the reversal time of the stochastic load is $2\,\second$ while the bandwidth of the controller implementing synthetic inertia is about $1\,\kilo\hertz$.
+The controller is relatively fast and efficiently manages the stochastic load by practically keeping frequency close to $60\,\hertz$.
+When we use the ${\cal E}_2$ battery pack, the frequency deviations are narrower than those obtained with the ${\cal E}_1$ battery pack.
+Both histograms do not have a Gaussian shape since $D_{\mathrm{L}}=0$.
+The interesting aspect is that when $D_{\mathrm{L}}=2$ and we use the ${\cal E}_1$ battery pack we obtain a well-shaped Gaussian histogram with a peak of occurrence greater than that of the {\circled{a}} case of \RefFig{F:Histo1} that was obtained without dead-bands, i.e., with the contribution of \acp{tg} to control frequency deviations.
+In this case, there was not any intervention by \acp{tg} to control frequency.
+The need for relatively small capacity of the battery pack with respect to the very large kinetic energy stored in the full \textsc{ieee 14 bus} system is since it can be largely and quickly exchanged with the grid even when frequency variation is small.
+It does not apply to a synchronous generator since the exchanged energy is only a fraction of the stored kinetic energy due to the limited relative frequency variation.
+It shows that the use of synthetic inertia may be extremely convenient and viable to control frequency fluctuations due to stochastic loads \cite{8626538,TANG2019197,MAGDY2019351}.